This page provides information about sexting, such as when sending or posting an image becomes illegal.

 Disclaimer: The material in this fact sheet is intended as a general guide only.
 You should not act on the basis of this information in this fact sheet without first getting legal advice about your own particular situation.

 This fact sheet deals with sending messages and taking, keeping or sharing sexual images by phone, email or online.
-If those messages or images involve child pornography or cyberbullying there can be serious legal consequences.
+If those messages or images involve child abuse material or cyberbullying there can be serious legal consequences.

 Sexting is when someone sends a photo or video of themselves or someone else naked or posing in a sexual way using a computer, mobile phone or other mobile advice.